 What are some great books on aging and longevity?
 Which are the books that the founders of NOVOS have loved reading?

-Here you find the top 20 books on longevity, in no particular order.
+Here you can find the top 20 books on longevity, in no particular order.

 The rejuvenation breakthroughs that could reverse human aging in our lifetime

 Aubrey de Grey

 Probably the go-to-book for people who are interested in the science of aging.
 The book is quite sciencey and in-depth, but still enjoyable to read.

 Why we age – and why we don’t have to

 Professor David Sinclair goes all out on the role of the epigenome in aging.
 The book also expounds on his discoveries into sirtuins and the NMN/NR/NAD+ pathway.

 THE LONGEVITY CODE

 Secrets to living well for longer from the front lines of science

 A practical book on what we can do to live longer, with a focus on nutrition to slow down aging, while also explaining new biotechnologies to live longer.